-With all of the Scottish resorts, the snow and the weather conditions can vary quite a bit, but the best chance of good snow is at Nevis, and many would say the Nevis Range is the best resort in Scotland.
+With all of the Scottish resorts, the snow and the weather conditions can vary quite a bit, but the best chance of good snow is at Nevis, and many say the Nevis Range is the best resort in Scotland.
 Others say Cairngorm is best, with 35 downhill runs, and a height of over 4000ft.

 Cairngorm has the largest snow sport school in Scotland, ideal for anyone wishing to learn or improve their technique, but also suitable for the more expert skier.
 There is a good variety of nightlife to be found in nearby Aviemore and surrounding villages.

-Aviemore, about ten miles from the Cairngorms, is an all-year round leisure and sporting centre, ideal for winter or summer with hotels, log cabins, skating rink, swimming pool, saunas, cinema and shops.
+The Aviemore resort, about ten miles from the Cairngorms, is an all-year round leisure and sporting centre, ideal for winter or summer with hotels, log cabins, skating rink, swimming pool, saunas, cinema and shops.
 Aviemore is an attractive town and on the way up you will pass Loch Laggan.
 On the west coast is the Glencoe Ski Centre, just one and a half hour’s drive from Glasgow, on the road to Fort William.
 Recognised as a world speed skiing centre, Glencoe has the UK’s steepest on-piste run.

 All of Scotland’s resorts offer relatively cheap skiing, and magnificent landscapes, worth a visit for this alone.
 Scotland is a popular destination for all outdoor activity holidays, and there is a great variety of accommodation available, including Holiday Cottages.
 Skiing in Scotland provides a good challenge for winter sport enthusiasts, and they say if you can ski Scotland you can ski anywhere in the world.

-Check the Weather map forecast and snow reports for Scotland skiing before you go, and please remember that all important Ski Insurance
+Check the Weather map forecast and snow reports for Scotland skiing before you go, and please remember that all important Ski Insurance.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
-Helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.
+Get some helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.